ZidanHadipratama/freeCodeCamp/FrontEnd-Libraries/React/README.md

 ## Stateful Parent Components

-Parent components can pass both props and methods down to child components.
-This way, child components can communicate with the parent:
+State can be managed in parent components and passed down to child components as props.
+This facilitates communication between components:

 ```jsx
 class ParentComponent extends React.Component {